 The Company may pay distributions in excess of its taxable net investment income.
 This excess would be a tax-free return of capital in the period and reduce the shareholder's tax basis in its shares.
-The cumulative amount is disclosed on the Consolidated Statements of Assets and Liabilities as distributions in excess of taxable net investment income.
-Cumulative distributions in excess of taxable net investment income are \$22,973,410 and \$26,165,703 as of June 30, 2012 and December 31, 2011, respectively.
+The cumulative amount is disclosed on the Consolidated Statements of Assets and Liabilities as distributions in excess of taxable net investment income are \$22,973,410 and \$26,165,703 as of June 30, 2012 and December 31, 2011, respectively.